 Is it Recommended to Use Tung on Maple Wood?

-Yes, we highly recommend using tung oil on your maple wood, especially on wood furniture that you want to stand out.
+Yes, I highly recommend using tung oil on your maple wood, especially on wood furniture that you want to stand out.
 Tung oil can enhance the natural color, grains, and patterns of maple wood, giving it a warm and lustrous glow.

 Most importantly, tung oil can give optimum protection to your maple wood.
 It can penetrate the maple’s dense fibers to create a hard, durable, and water-resistant finish.